Exhilarating but Dangerous

 24 Hours of Le Mans

-Much has been done since then to increase safety of auto racing, especially to the spectators, and prevent such tragedies from occurring again, but the risk to the drivers has never been fully eliminated, and history of auto racing has known many more tragic accidents since.
+Much has been done since then to increase the safety of auto racing, especially to the spectators, and prevent such tragedies from occurring again, but the risk to the drivers has never been fully eliminated, and the history of auto racing has known many more tragic accidents since.

 44 drivers have lost their lives on the various tracks of NASCAR, which, until the tragic death of Dale Earnhardt in 2001, had not imposed mandatory use of HANS (Head and Neck Support) device for drivers, and softer walls had not yet replaced the concrete ones around NASCAR tracks.
 Had these precautionary measures been introduced sooner, Earnhardt’s crash would not have been fatal, but at least it served as a trigger for NASCAR to become safer for drivers to come.

-A similar situation has occurred in rally, where numerous accidents had eventually forced officials to place spectators only in the safest areas around the tracks, where risk of accidents is reduced to an absolute minimum.
+A similar situation has occurred in rally, where numerous accidents had eventually forced officials to place spectators only in the safest areas around the tracks, where the risk of accidents is reduced to an absolute minimum.
 Yet, as the history of auto racing clearly shows, no one is ever safe when speeding vehicles are concerned.
 Despite all the precautions, there have been more fatal cases of rally cars crashing into a large group of spectators, supposedly located at a safe distance from the track, killing 4 and injuring over sixty people in two accidents.
-There have also been over twenty fatal driver and co-driver accidents during World Rally Championships, including two most recent ones in 2005 and 2006.
+There have also been over twenty fatal driver and co-driver accidents during World Rally Championships, including the two most recent ones in 2005 and 2006.